 Kansas Domestic Violence Laws

-By , Attorney
+By , Attorney · University of Houston Law Center

-Defining Domestic Violence in Kansas
+What Is Domestic Violence in Kansas?

 Kansas law defines what constitutes domestic violence—what acts and by whom.
 A domestic abuse offense need not be labeled as such.
-Rather, the prosecutor looks at the factors and circumstances involved in the crime when determining whether to charge out the crime as a domestic violence offense.
+Rather, the prosecutor looks at the factors and circumstances involved in the crime when determining whether to charge the crime as a domestic violence offense.

-Domestic violence involves a defendant's act or threat of violence against a victim who is a family or household member or current or former dating partner.
 These acts could involve hitting, kicking, hair pulling, threats of such acts, or other violence.
 The definition of domestic violence also includes nonviolent crimes directed at these same individuals, such as damaging their property (say slashing someone's tires) or harassing them.
-The key being that the crime or threat is directed at someone who shares one of the following relationships with the offender:

 Family and household members are individuals who share one of the following relationships: